Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_native_app/tasty_bytes_native_app.md

 In `artifacts`, we provide paths to the set up script **setup.sql** (which we'll cover in the next step), the README file, and the default Streamlit (also covered in the next step).

 In `references`, we describe the objects that the application will need access to.
-There's one entry, `shift_sales`, representing a table that the application will require `SELECT` privileges on.
+There's one entry, `shift_sales`, representing a table in the consumer's account that the application will require `SELECT` privileges on.
 The `register_callback` is set to a procedure that is intended to handle application references – we'll cover this in the next step.

 <!-- ------------------------ -->